jaimetur/PhotoMigrator/help/execution/execution-from-binaries.md

 > For more information, refer to [Configuration File](/help/0-configuration-file.md) .

 ### 3 Execute the Tool depending on your environment:
-  - If you run it from Windows (using Shell or PowerShell terminal) you have to call the master script '**CloudPhotoMigrator.exe**'
+  - If you run it from Windows (using Shell or PowerShell terminal) you have to call the master script '**PhotoMigrator.exe**'

-  - If you run it from Synology NAS (using SSH terminal) or from Linux/Mac, you have to call the master script '**CloudPhotoMigrator.run**'.
+  - If you run it from Synology NAS (using SSH terminal) or from Linux/Mac, you have to call the master script '**PhotoMigrator.run**'.
     Minimum version required to run the Tool directly from your Synology NAS (using SSH terminal) is **DSM 7.0**.

 ---